-In 2018-19, the college admitted 11 foreign students from the following countries: Britain (1), Canada (1), France (1), Tibet (4), Thailand (1), Nepal (1), Sri Lanka (1) and USA (1).
+In 2021-22, the college admitted 21 foreign students from more than five countries.
 Miranda House encourages to help foreign students to settle quickly into the new environment and to give them opportunities to showcase their own culture and talent.
 The foreign students routinely stage enriching cultural performances at college events.